DiamondLightSource/ulims-json-schemas/docs/readme.md

    * **$id** is the most important value.
 It has three purposes.

-        A. It defines the latest release at build time and **must** end with semantic versioning.
+      * It defines the latest release at build time and **must** end with semantic versioning.

-        B. It defines this schema within a schema root and must be unique.  *ie. /zdemo/practice/quickeg/0.0.1*
+      * It defines this schema within a schema root and must be unique.  *ie. /zdemo/practice/quickeg/0.0.1*

-        C. It enables advanced schema (anywhere in a root) to find this schema release, so properties can be defined once and reused.
+      * It enables advanced schema (anywhere in a root) to find this schema release, so properties can be defined once and reused.